juaml/junifer/docs/contribution.rst

        pip install -e ".[dev]"

-4. Create a branch for local development using the ``dev`` branch as a starting point.
+4. Create a branch for local development using the ``main`` branch as a starting point.
 Use ``fix``, ``refactor``, or ``feat`` as a prefix.

    .. code-block:: console